Build with AI

 ## MCP Server

 Connect any MCP-compatible AI assistant to PredictHQ's live APIs.
-Once connected, you can search events, retrieve demand intelligence, and work with Saved Locations, Beam, Features, Forecasts, and Predicted Impact Area through natural language - without leaving your AI client or writing API calls manually.
+Once connected, you can search events, retrieve demand intelligence, work with Saved Locations, Beam, Features, Forecasts, and Predicted Impact Area, and search PredictHQ's technical documentation - all through natural language, without leaving your AI client or writing API calls manually.

 Supported clients include Claude, ChatGPT, Claude Code, Cursor, and any other client that supports the Model Context Protocol.